woumjai/Assignment02_FresnelEffect/README.md

 [![shader_graph][images-fig5]](https://example.com)
 Figure 5.
 This is my complete shader graph used to build my ghostly shader in Unreal.

-Your Methodology and Related Works here: 300 words here.
 In Unreal Engine, the Fresnel Material Expression calculates a falloff effect using the dot product between the surface normal and the camera direction [3].
 This value determines how much of the Fresnel effect is applied; 0 when the normal faces the camera directly (no effect) and 1 when perpendicular (full effect).
 To develop my ghostly shader, I expanded on this Fresnel effect by adjusting its intensity and integrating emissive properties.
 By modifying the Fresnel exponent, I controlled the sharpness of the glow at different viewing angles.
 Higher exponents concentrated the glow along the edges, while lower exponents produced a softer, more diffused effect, reinforcing the ethereal aesthetic.

 [![inner_fresnel][images-fig6]](https://example.com)